Early Leaving

 Summary

-A mother wakes one morning to find the police at her door to arrest her only child–a star athlete and honor student–for murder.
+A mother’s perfect world shatters when the police arrive to arrest her only child, Early, a star athlete and honor student, for murder.

 Book Details